mantidproject/mantid/docs/source/development/ISISSANSReductionBackend.rst

 dictionary for the CLI and GUI case.
 These directors don't know anything about the builders or the state, but are only responsible for providing the user input.
-An exception to this is the *StateData* object, since it is used indirectly to choose the correct builders for the other sub states.
+An exception to this is the *StateData* object, since it is used indirectly to choose the correct builders for the other sub-states.
 Hence the role of the outer level directors is to provide the *StateDirectorISIS* object with general user input information and information about the data.